-We now describe the Data Fitting method for restructuring an instance of FDM that conforms to a source schema Sinto another one that conforms to a target schema T. We first discuss how to find mappings between a source schema S and a target schema T, and then move to how to translate an instance of S according to T.
+We now describe the Data Fitting method for restructuring an instance of FDM that conforms to a source schema S into another one that conforms to a target schema T. We start by discussing how to match attributes in S to attributes in T, and then move to deriving a mapping between them and translating instances of S according to T.